nullxception/dotfiles/README.md

 - `nvim/*` to `~/.config/nvim/`
 - `zsh/*` to `~/`

-This dotfiles structure is heavily inspired from stow-managed dotfiles.<br/>
+This dotfiles structure is heavily inspired from stow-managed dotfiles.

 Fun fact, you can even use `stow` instead of `dot.sh` if you like using `stow`.<br/>
 Just make sure that you're providing the proper `--target` (you can take a look at `<module>/.install`):